Judge tosses Stormy Daniels’ defamation suit against Trump | WTOP

 Lawyers for Trump and Cohen now say the deal that paid Daniels $130,000 to keep quiet was invalid, and they won’t sue her for breaking it.
 Trump’s attorney said the president never considered himself as a party to the agreement and doesn’t dispute Daniels’ assertion that the contract isn’t valid.

-While Trump and Cohen want the court to toss out the litigation as moot, Daniels’ lawyer wants to keep the case alive.
+While Trump and Cohen want the court to toss out the litigation as moot, Daniels’ lawyer wants to keep the case alive, hoping to compel Trump to answer questions under oath about what he may have known about the deal.

 Cohen pleaded guilty in August to campaign finance violations alleging he coordinated with Trump on a hush-money scheme to buy the silence of Daniels and a Playboy model who alleged affairs.